Relevant

 Financial organizations have always been the prime target of cyberattacks.
 But, today, the risks are even higher.
 The banking industry is proliferating and growing at a rate of knots.
 High payoffs, the relatively low risk of detection together with possible flaws in the security systems work as an invitation for scammers.

-Despite significant policymaking, the number of attacks against major financial institutions has grown.
-According to the Boston Consulting Group, financial services firms are 300 times more likely than other companies to become victims of a cyberattack.
-They not only exploit vulnerabilities but also result in business process disruption, sensitive and financial data loss.
+Despite significant policymaking, attacks against major financial institutions keep growing, and breaches cost the sector more than almost any other: IBM’s Cost of a Data Breach Report 2025 puts the average financial-sector breach at $5.56 million, well above the $4.44 million cross-industry average.
+Attacks exploit vulnerabilities, disrupt business processes, and expose sensitive financial data.
 Besides, dealing with those attacks and their aftermath carries a higher cost for banks and financial service businesses than for any other sector.

 With cyberattacks being almost inevitable, the only way to protect your financial system, data, and customers is to take proactive measures—implement digital business resilience.

-With cyberattacks being almost inevitable, the only way to protect your financial system, data, and customers is to take proactive measures—implement digital business resilience.
-It’s a must to be ready for any stressful scenarios and, in case they happen, have a proper action plan to stay afloat with minimal losses.
+Be ready for stressful scenarios and, when they happen, have a proper action plan in place to stay afloat with minimal losses.

 Why cyber resilience is important to fintech companies